hsyoi/hsyoj/docs/Security.rst

 It has all following problems:

-* All the data is unencrypted
+* All the data is not encrypted
 * Allow any user to connect
 * Allow any code to be executed